Elementary Licensure Program: B.A. Liberal Arts (CUS)

 Teacher Licensure Programs

-The School of Education teacher licensure programs are state accredited and include all requirements stipulated by the Colorado Department of Education and Colorado Department of Higher Education for professional teacher licensure in Colorado K-12 public schools.
-Upon completion of education program requirements at the proficient level and graduation from the University, students (teacher candidates) are recommended for Colorado Teacher Licensure awarded by the State of Colorado.
+The School of Education teacher licensure programs are state-accredited and include all requirements stipulated by the Colorado Department of Education and the Colorado Department of Higher Education for professional teacher licensure in Colorado K-12 public schools.
+Upon completion of education program requirements at the proficient level, including a passing score on requisite state licensure exams, and graduation from the University, students (teacher candidates) are recommended for Colorado Teacher Licensure awarded by the State of Colorado.

-Teacher licensure programs are performance based with content, activities, and assessments aligned to the Performance Based Standards for Colorado Teachers, the appropriate Colorado Licensure Standards, and the K-12 Colorado Academic Standards.
+Teacher licensure programs are performance-based with content, activities, and assessments aligned to the Performance-Based Standards for Colorado Teachers, the appropriate Colorado Licensure Endorsement Standards, and the K-12 Colorado Academic Standards.
 Students apply and meet criteria for admission to the School of Education and the specific licensure program.
-In the professional program students participate in theoretical coursework, research, and 800 hours of clinical practicum/internship.
+In the professional program students participate in theoretical coursework, research, and a minimum of 800 school-based hours of clinical practicum/internship

 Three semesters prior to the Student Teaching Internship, teacher candidates are required to take and pass the PLACE or PRAXIS II exam in their academic content area.
 The School of Education is not responsible for delays in Student Teaching Internship placement or student graduation that may occur as a result of not meeting this policy.
-Students who are unable to fulfill this program requirement are placed on a remediation plan or may be counseled out of the School of Education.
+Students who are unable to fulfill this program requirement are placed on a remediation plan.

 United States Department of Education Information